mrush-ilao/ilao-documentation/docs/source/cms_redirects.rst

 .. image:: ../assets/cms-url-alias-empty.png

-Step 6:  Verify that the redirect works.
-If it doesn't, wait 15 minutes and check again.
+**Step 6**:  Verify that the redirect works.
+If it doesn't, wait 15 minutes for cache to clear and check again.
 If it still isn't working, reach out to Gwen.